 The afternoon walk is generally shorter: about two to three hours.
 Once we reach our overnight lodge/tea house/tent, we snack on the extra dietary food.
 We will also have free time to explore nearby places.

 Dinner is served around 6 PM to 7 PM.
 Before going to bed, we will spend some quality time in friendly conversations and discuss the experience of that day.
 The expedition leader/guide will brief us about the next day’s plan.
-After this briefing, we enjoy on board games like monopoly, cards and watch available mountaineering documentaries.
+After this briefing, we enjoy onboard games like monopoly, cards, and watch available mountaineering documentaries.
 Most of the foreigners indulge in light and fun learning of Nepalese language from our crew or read books before heading off to bed for a well-deserved sleep.

 Communication on trek

 Travel insurance is a significant part of our booking condition for The Everest base camp trek.
 All the members of trekking must provide a copy of their comprehensive travel insurance policy certificate to Discovery World Trekking.
-The policy must cover medical and emergency repatriation inclusive of helicopter rescue and evacuation expenses at high altitude (up to 6000m) for trekking members.
+The policy must cover medical and emergency repatriation inclusive of helicopter rescue and evacuation expenses at high altitudes (up to 6000m) for trekking members.

 We can recommend insurance companies to help you but we don’t directly get involved in the sale of an insurance policy.
-Members can be refused to be included in the trekking based on insufficient, improper or absence of travel insurance policy.
+Members can be refused to be included in the trekking based on insufficient, improper, or absence of travel insurance policy.

 Trekking members are kindly requested to send their detailed insurance information once they book for trekking.
 In case of emergency situations, we will be using the insurance policy and informational documents you sent us.
-This will help in arranging quick and effective rescue operation, transfer for emergency medical help.
+This will help in arranging quick and effective rescue operations, transfer for emergency medical help.
 Please ensure that the insurance company includes the cost incurred for mountain rescue service at the highest elevation of the trekking.

-Before you buy travel insurance (Don't just believe them what they say in their website) make sure you call them and recheck if they have Helicopter-rescue and evacuation up to 6000m according to your trekking height.
+Before you buy travel insurance (Don't just believe them what they say on their website) make sure you call them and recheck if they have Helicopter-rescue and evacuation up to 6000m according to your trekking height.

 Passport and visa

 All foreigners except Indians require a visa to enter Nepal.
-Visa is available on arrival in the Tribhuvan International airport.
+Visa is available on arrival at the Tribhuvan International airport.
 Visa can be extended at the central immigration office www.immigratiion.gov.np The visa application will require at least a passport of 6 months’ validity, and a passport size photo.
-The current cost of visa fee is the US $40 for 30 days, which have to be paid in cash on arrival on Tribhuvan International Airport.
+The current cost of the visa fee is the US $50 for 30 days, which have to be paid in cash on arrival at Tribhuvan International Airport.
 Citizens of China and the SAARC countries will receive a free visa.
 There are certain countries (Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, and Afghanistan) that may not receive the visa on arrival and so you will have to contact your local Nepalese embassy.